nurRiyad/form-builder/docs/index.md

 hero:
   name: 'Form Builder'
-  text: 'Build complex in a sec from with json'
+  text: 'Build complex from in a sec from with json'
   tagline: simple, optimized, easy to use
   image:
     src: /logo.svg